Kinovarobotics/ros_kortex/kortex_api/readme.md

 When you use `catkin_make` to build `ros_kortex`, the [download_kortex_api](./scripts/download_kortex_api.bash) script automatically checks whether or not the API was downloaded.
 If it is not present, the script downloads and extracts it in the correct folders.

-You can also manually download the API, extract it and copy the contents of the include and lib folders:
+You can also manually download the API [from here](https://artifactory.kinovaapps.com/artifactory/generic-local-public/kortex/API/2.0.0/kortex_api_2.0.0.zip), extract it and copy the contents of the include and lib folders:
  - ```cpp/linux_gcc_x86-64/lib``` to the ```kortex_api/lib``` folder
  - ```cpp/linux_gcc_x86-64/include``` to the ```kortex_api/include``` folder